NoxLP/StolenBikes/README.md

 Can check the server is running on endpoint `/status`.

-Dev and production databases have been created at Mongo Atlas, I'll pass .env files for both by email.
+Dev and production databases have been created at Mongo Atlas, I'll pass .env files by email.

 Also, if you want to run it all locally I've used [run-rs](https://www.npmjs.com/package/run-rs) package, which will download and install a local MongoDB replica set(mongoose transactions need a replica set) independent from any other mongo installation you could have in your computer (won't overwrite a thing).
 Although I haven't been able to use the seeding script this way, so you'd need to run the seeding script manually once run-rs mongo database is running.